Britt Moore, Head Men's Basketball Coach

 Jim Shipper, Assistant Men's Basketball Coach

-Jim Shipper enters his second season as an assistant coach with the Blue Jay men's basketball team in 2017-18, and will be part of head coach Britt Moore's inaugural staff.
+Jim Shipper enters his fourth season as an assistant coach with the Blue Jay men's basketball team in 2019-20.

 Shipper brought more than a decade of scholastic coaching experience to the program when he joined retired coach Bob Schlosser's staff prior to the 2016-17 season.